Murdaugh testimony only confirmed his guilt, jurors say

 Murdaugh admitted stealing millions of dollars from the family firm and clients, saying he needed the money to fund his drug habit.
 Before he was charged with murder, Murdaugh was in jail awaiting trial on about 100 other charges, ranging from insurance fraud to tax evasion.

-Defense attorneys said they will base an appeal largely on the judge’s decision to allow jurors to hear evidence of crimes Murdaugh has not been convicted of, which they say smeared his reputation.
+Defense attorneys said they will base an appeal largely on the judge’s allowing jurors to hear evidence of crimes Murdaugh has not been convicted of, which they say smeared his reputation.

 After six intense weeks at the courthouse in Walterboro, key players returned to their normal lives.